Will AI Replace Purchasing Agents? Procurement Gets an AI Upgrade

 The Bottom Line

-At 55% exposure and 45/100 risk, purchasing agents face one of the higher automation pressures in business operations.
+At 55% exposure and 45% automation risk, purchasing agents face one of the higher automation pressures in business operations.
 But the field is transforming, not disappearing.
-The purchasing agent of 2030 will look very different from 2020 — more strategic, more data-driven, more focused on relationships and risk management.
-Adapting to that evolution is the key.
+The procurement professional of 2030 will look very different from the procurement professional of 2020 — more strategic, more data-driven, more focused on supplier relationships and risk management, and considerably less involved in the routine transactional work that has historically consumed most procurement time.
+Adapting to that evolution is the key, and the practitioners who adapt actively rather than reactively will have the strongest career outcomes in the coming decade.

 _This analysis is AI-assisted, based on data from the Anthropic Economic Index and supplementary labor market research.
 For methodology details, visit our AI Disclosure page._